midego1/f1db/README.md

 - All constructors (including chassis)
 - All engine manufacturers (including engines)
 - All tyre manufacturers
-- All circuits and location data
+- All circuits (including layouts and SVG assets)
 - All seasons from 1950 to present; including:
   - entrants
   - standings